Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-\textbf{4.2.xiv} \ $A = J_{-2}(0)^T \oplus J_1(c), \ \ c > 0$ In this case, $L$ is irreducible and we readily obtain the form of the metric and the transformation equations between the canonical coordinates and the lightcone coordinates $(\eta, -\xi, y)$ in which $A$ takes the above form.
-Rewriting in terms of Cartesian coordinates, we have \\
+\textbf{4.2.xiv.} $A = J_{-2}(0)^{\rm T} \oplus J_1(c)$, $c > 0$.
+In this case, $L$ is irreducible and we readily obtain the form of the metric and the transformation equations between the canonical coordinates and the lightcone coordinates $(\eta, -\xi, y)$ in which~$A$ takes the above form.
+Rewriting in terms of Cartesian coordinates, we have the following web.